nebula-labs-xyz/protocol-docs/contracts/interfaces/IPartnerVesting.sol/interface.IPARTNERVESTING.md

 ### releasable

-Returns the amount of tokens that can be released at the current time
+Calculates the amount of tokens that can be released at the current time

+*Subtracts already released tokens from the total vested amount*

 ```solidity